Age old question: How to mix modern and traditional decorating styles

 Create balance

-If your interior style leans traditional, add a modern element to freshen things up.
-If your space is contemporary, throw in an antique to create depth.
+If your interior style leans traditional, add a modern element for nuance.
+And if your space is contemporary, throw in an antique to create depth.
 Repeats of shapes help unite disparate elements.
 Examples could be a traditional reading chair paired with a modern pharmacy reading light; a modern bed frame juxtaposed with an antique tapestry hung as artwork above it; an ornate antique mirror above a minimal bathroom sink.

 Antique prints passed down from family soften streamlined Mid Century Modern furniture in a New York City apartment.
 Design: Time & Place Interiors